 The ultimate goal is to present something that grabs their attention - this is a particularly effective tactic to use toward the end of your homeschool day.

 If your current homeschooling approach isn’t working, why not try something else?
 It’s all about trial and error!
-Homeschooling is really unique and not at all an “one size fits all” experience.
+Homeschooling is really unique and not a “one size fits all” experience.
 For example, if you know that your child tends to lose focus at the end of their homeschool day, starting the day with a task that is slightly more difficult or something that your child isn’t a fan of will result in a sense of achievement and will set the rest of your homeschool day up for success!
-Try different approaches and find what works best for your family!
+Try different approaches to homeschooling and find what works best for your family!

 If you choose to try any of these tips out, let us know how it goes, we’d love to hear from you!
-You can tag us on social media using the hashtag #nigthzookeeper or email us at [email protected]!
+You can tag us on social media using the hashtag #nightzookeeper or email us at [email protected]!